dannsam/xenko-docs/manual/graphics/graphics-compositor/custom-scene-renderers.md

 ## Implement an ISceneRenderer

-You can use a base implementation of this interface:

-* @'SiliconStudio.Xenko.Rendering.Compositing.SceneRendererBase': Provides a default implementation of @'SiliconStudio.Xenko.Rendering.Compositing.ISceneRenderer' and automatically binds the output defines on the renderer to the GraphicsDevice before calling the `DrawCore` method.
+The * @'SiliconStudio.Xenko.Rendering.Compositing.SceneRendererBase' provides a default implementation of @'SiliconStudio.Xenko.Rendering.Compositing.ISceneRenderer' and automatically binds the output defines on the renderer to the GraphicsDevice before calling the `DrawCore` method.
-* @'SiliconStudio.Xenko.Rendering.Compositing.SceneRendererViewportBase': Inherits from @'SiliconStudio.Xenko.Rendering.Compositing.SceneRendererBase' and add the ability to configure a specific viewport.

 ```cs
 [DataContract("MyCustomRenderer")]